 At university not all disciplines use the same referencing system.
 As with all academic writing it is important to understand and use correct referencing.
 In Education the style of referencing used is APA 6.

-If you are unsure how to reference the material you are using in your writing look at the Referencing guide or the Academic Referencing Module (ARM).
-These will introduce you to the principles and practice of proper academic referencing.
+If you are unsure how to reference the material you are using in your writing look at the Referencing guide

 What is a literature review?
 A literature review is a common assessment task in both undergraduate and postgraduate courses.
 It is an up-to-date synthesis of relevant literature about a topic or issue.
 A literature review provides the reader with a critical summary of what is currently known about an area of study.
 It is not just a description of various studies, one after the other, nor is it a set of summaries, one after the other.
 A literature review centres on a problem, issue or argument and is guided by this concept.
 It highlights the strengths and weakness, the similarities and differences, the contested areas, and the gaps in previous research to provide a clear and concise overall summary of the field.